iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> Was running fine for the first couple of weeks but in the past 2-3 days battery consumption has become intolerable.<br> :date: __2020-05-21 03:37:20__

+> I downloaded it on my android phone and it worked okay, but the battery drain is horrible as noted by lots of other users.
+I was also irritated that despite the fact that they say it only uses bluetooth, location services had to be enabled as well or it wont work.
+Uninstalled it.<br> :date: __2020-05-20 13:44:22__

+> Destroys your battery.
+I now have to charge my battery 3 times a day because of this app.
+It's insane how much battery it uses.<br> :date: __2020-05-19 07:57:16__

 > I've had this app installed for a few weeks, this weekend I noticed battery usage of 13.3% in two hours.
 I did a phone reboot, recharged and tested again.
 Battery use at 15% for this application, I have removed the app until this issue can be resolved.<br> :date: __2020-05-10 19:00:10__